What is Respiratory System?

 The nose possesses a couple of exterior nostrils which are divided by a framework of cartilaginous structure termed as the septum.
 This is the structure that evenly separates the right nostril from the left nostril.
-Tiny hair follicles cover the interior lining of nostrils acts as the body’s first line of defence against foreign pathogens.
+Tiny hair follicles that cover the interior lining of nostrils acts as the body’s first line of defence against foreign pathogens.
 Furthermore, they provide additional humidity for inhaled air.

-The nasal chambers open up into a wide void termed as pharynx.
+The nasal chambers open up into a wide hollow space termed as pharynx.
 It is a common path for both air and food.
-It functions by preventing the entry of food molecules into the windpipe.
-The epiglottis is an elastic cartilage which serves as a switch between the larynx and the esophagus by allowing the passage of air into the airway to the lungs and food into the gastrointestinal tract.
+It functions by preventing the entry of food particles into the windpipe.
+The epiglottis is an elastic cartilage which serves as a switch between the larynx and the oesophagus by allowing the passage of air into the airway to the lungs, and food into the gastrointestinal tract.

-If we talk while we are eating or swallowing, we get a cough.
-The reason behind this scenario is the epiglottis.
+Talking while we eat or swallow results in incessant coughing.
+The reason behind this reaction is the epiglottis.
 It is forced to open for the air to exit outwards and the food to enter into the windpipe, triggering a cough.